runyanjake/olomana/monolith/README.md

 # Olomana - All in One
 This is the one-dockerfile version of olomana containing the stable "production" containers.
 Better than going module by module but don't let that stop you.
-Run everything with a simple `docker-compose down && docker system prune && docker-compose up -d` Run one thing with a simple `docker-compose up serviceName`
+Run everything with a simple `docker compose down && docker system prune && docker compose up -d` Run one thing with a simple `docker compose up serviceName`

 ## Setup